vishalpanda10/NLG-with-Adversial-Learning/README.md

 - **Improved BLEU:** With the inclusion of the token-wise LSTM discriminator, we achieved an additional gain of 1.58 points in the BLEU score.
 This enhancement underscores the effectiveness of our approach.

-## Repository Structure

-Our project repository is organized as follows:

-- **Extra_Scripts:** Contains any additional scripts or utilities used during development.
-- **Discriminator:** Includes code related to the token-wise LSTM discriminator.
-- **Dataset:** Contains datasets used for training and evaluation.
-- **Transformer:** Houses code and models related to the Transformer architecture.
-- **README.md:** The file you are currently reading, providing an overview of the project.

 ## Getting Started